-Bring a large pot of water to a boil.
-Add a pinch of salt and chicken.
+- Bring a large salted pot of water to a boil.
+Add chicken.
 Cook ~ 15 minutes or until chicken is done (registers 165F on a thermometer).
 Add carrots, celery, and peas to boiling water and cook an additional 3 minutes.
 Strain liquid and put the solids in a bowl.
 Shred or chop chicken when cool and add to bowl of cooked veggies.

-Place the chicken and vegetable mixture in a pie pan and pour the gravy over it.
+- Place the chicken and vegetable mixture in a pie pan and pour the gravy over it.
 Top with pie crust.
 Make several slits in the pie crust to allow hot steam to escape.
 Bake for 30-35 minutes or until crust is golden brown.
 NOTE: watch the pie crust edges – they will cook / burn first.
-You may need cover them with aluminum foil so that they don’t burn.
+You may need cover them with aluminum foil or a pie crust shield so that they don’t burn.